sarahciston/codingcare/posts/guide.md

 #### Critical tinkering

 We find small things to get excited about and explore them right away.
 We feed off each others' enthusiasm.
 We love a tangent, too.
-Who knew we'd find ourselves in any given Code Collective meetup tinkering together on compilers or shaders or [XXX].
+Who knew we'd find ourselves in any given Code Collective meetup tinkering together on [interpreters](https://craftinginterpreters.com/) or [shaders](https://thebookofshaders.com/)?
 Those tiny charming tasks that draw us away from "the real work"?
-The ones in which you realize you've just spent three hours learning how to [format CSS grids]()[CITE] for seemingly no reason or deepdiving into [histories of cyberfeminism]()[CITE]?
+The ones in which you realize you've just spent three hours learning how to [format CSS grids](https://www.youtube.com/watch?v=FEnRpy9Xfes) for seemingly no reason or deepdiving into [histories of cyberfeminism](https://cyberfeminismindex.com/)?
 Inevitably they reappear, whether in this project or years later, so trust your wandering urges (at least until you're on deadline).

 These small things are seeds.
 We don't know what they might grow into, but we trust they will grow: